storepeter/avr-dualboot/README.md

 	$ make backup

-has created a full backup of the current firmware including bootloader but not fuse settings in f.ex:
+has created a full backup of the current firmware including bootloader but not fuse settings in my case

 	$ ls -l Preserved_Firmware/usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0
 ```